 Why These Exist

 Most business loan offers are designed to be hard to compare.
 One lender quotes a factor rate, another quotes APR, a third quotes a “cost of capital percentage.”
 Some bury origination fees in the fine print, others roll them into the rate.
-We see business owners every week who accepted an offer without understanding the total repayment amount — sometimes paying $30K–$50K more than they needed to.
+We see business owners every week who accepted an offer without understanding the total repayment amount — sometimes overpaying significantly on their financing.

 These tools and guides exist because we got tired of watching business owners overpay for funding they didn't fully understand.
 Each calculator shows you the real numbers — total cost, payment amount, cost per dollar borrowed.
 Each guide explains a specific topic in plain English with real dollar examples.
 No theory, no filler.